 On May 17, 1965, based on Government Regulation No. 21 of 1965 on the Amendment and Supplement to Regulation No. 33 of 1962, PN Angkasa Pura Kemayoran changed its name to PN Angkasa Pura, with a view to further open up the possibility of managing other airports in Indonesia.

 Gradually, Ngurah Rai Airport (Bali), Halim Perdanakusuma Airport (Jakarta), Polonia Airport (Medan), Juanda Airport (Surabaya), Sepinggan Airport (Balikpapan) and Hasanuddin Airport (Ujung Pandang) then joined in the management of PN Angkasa Pura.
 Furthermore, based on Government Regulation No. 37 of 1974, the company legal status was changed to Public Company (Perum).

 In the framework of the division of management of airports, based on Government Regulation No. 25 of 1986 dated May 19, 1986, the name was changed to Perum Angkasa Pura I. This is in line with the establishment of Perum Angkasa Pura II.

 Furthermore, under Regulation No. 5 of 1992, form Perum changed to Limited Liability Company (PT) which is wholly owned by the Republic of Indonesia so that its name to PT Angkasa Pura I (Persero).
-Currently, Angkasa Pura Airports manages 13 (thirteen) airports in central and eastern Indonesia, namely:
+Currently, Angkasa Pura Airports manages 15 (fifteen) airports in Indonesia, namely:

 1. I Gusti Ngurah Rai Airport - Denpasar